Impacts of power infrastructure

 - Over the last two years, Blue Crane breeding success in the Overberg and Swartland has been 0.49 chicks per pair, only half the fledgling rate in the grasslands and Karoo.
 The mechanisms leading to nest failure are not clear, and we are looking to recruit a MSc student to investigate possible causes of low breeding success, including the possible impact of climate warming.

 - Robin Colyn’s proposal to upgrade his MSc to a PhD from Jan 2021 was approved.
-His study is aimed at better understanding the factors determining the distributions of range-restricted larks in the Karoo regions of southern Africa.
+His study is aimed at better understanding the factors determining the distributions of range-restricted larks in the Karoo and montane grassland regions of southern Africa.
 The Red Lark Certhilauda burra is a species of particular concern, given the large number of wind energy projects planned in the range of this localised, vulnerable species, and the high mortality rate of larks that undertake aerial displays at windfarms.
-Using a range-finder that also measures the angle of elevation, Robin found that average flight height of displaying males is around 50 m, which definitely places them at risk of collisions (blade heights range from 25-60 m above the ground).
-Some Red Larks were recorded displaying at more than 150 m above the ground.
+Despite the challenges of the COVID-19 lockdowns, he completed his fieldwork in the Karoo, and made good progress with drafting papers towards his thesis.

 - Robin also started to analyse the long-term movements of Ludwig’s Bustards Neotis ludwigii equipped with satellite transmitters by Jess Shaw in 2010-11.
 Three of her bustards are still transmitting data, with Ludwig, the first bustard to be tagged, having been tracked for more than10 years.
 It is fascinating to see how rather than being erratic nomads, each bustard appears to have a few preferred sites which they move between in relation to seasonal rainfall patterns.